 All protocols submitted to the IRB must utilize an appropriate recruitment and consent

 process consonant with the risks involved.
-It is the responsibility of the PI or his/her
+It is the responsibility of the PI and

-designees and//or research staff to ensure that proper informed consent has been obtained
+research staff to ensure that proper informed consent has been obtained from all research

 Assent must be obtained from minors.
 Assent forms are typically much briefer than